-La Jolla, CA - La Jolla Playhouse announces initial projects for its 2022 Without Walls (WOW) Festival.
-The WOW Festival will take place April 21 - 24 at ARTS DISTRICT Liberty Station, home of the Playhouse's 2019 WOW Festival and the Pop-Up WOW event in August 2021.
-Like previous WOW Festivals, the 2022 event will feature four action-packed days of theatre, dance and music, with more than 20 productions by acclaimed local, national and international artists occurring simultaneously throughout the weekend.
+La Jolla, CA - La Jolla Playhouse is pleased to announce full programming for its 2022 Without Walls (WOW) Festival, taking place April 21 - 24 at ARTS DISTRICT Liberty Station, home of the Playhouse's 2019 WOW Festival and the Pop-Up WOW event in August 2021.
+Similar to previous WOW Festivals, the 2022 event will feature four action-packed days of theatre, dance and music, with more than 20 productions by acclaimed local, national and international artists taking place throughout the weekend.
+Tickets for WOW Festival productions, ranging from free to \$20, will go on sale mid-March.
+Please visit LaJollaPlayhouse.org/WOWFestival2022 for more information.